AskTheDentist Clinics

 Prevention: Your Best Defense

-Your gums are the foundation of your teeth.
-You wouldn’t ignore a cracking foundation in your home; don’t ignore it in your mouth.
-Protecting your gums is one of the most important things you can do for your long-term health and your smile.
+Your gums are the foundation of your smile.
+Just as you wouldn’t ignore a crack in the foundation of your home, you cannot afford to ignore the health of your gums.
+Protecting them is one of the most significant investments you can make for your long-term health and quality of life.

 Share